Grow your business by using LinkedIn as a sales tool! Find out how.

 Whether you are a cola factory, a bank, an energy supplier, or an ice cream shop, it’s imperative to know the kind of people you are talking to to understand how to approach them.

-It’s not the same when talking to the director of a software company in the United Kingdom, then when writing to the director of a book publisher in Chicago.
-Culture, language, levels of politeness, and even the use of a specific word can change the result of an invite to connect on Linkedin.
+It’s not the same when talking to the director of a software company in the United Kingdom, or when writing to the director of a book publisher in Chicago.
+Culture, language, levels of politeness, and even the use of a specific word can change the result of an invitation to connect on LinkedIn.

-Suggestion: try reading the prospect’s profile and learn about his company.
+Suggestion: Try reading the prospect’s profile and learn about his company.
 Check their last posts and news on their websites.
-It may give insight or a hint to know exactly what they need and that you can provide them with.
+It may give insight or a hint to know exactly what they need and what you can provide them with.

-If you’re prospecting on Linkedin, remember: people have lives and usually very busy ones.
+If you’re prospecting on LinkedIn, remember: people have lives and are usually very busy.
 Especially if they are into business.
 So don’t get discouraged for not getting replies at first.
 Build a follow-up message that adds value to the connection request.

-(Sometimes it’s better to leave some info behind to save material for the next steps of the sales funnel)
+(Sometimes it’s better to leave some information behind to save material for the next steps of the sales funnel.)

 Let’s summarize everything we have learned so far and make a simulation.
 Let’s imagine we are a large group of ranchers that live in the USA.
 We figured out that when we sell all our livestock, there is a lot of leather that goes to the waist.
 So what kind of businesses could be interested in recycling these materials?